nushell/nushell/docs/commands/from-csv.md

 ━━━┷━━━━━━━━━━━┷━━━━━━━━━┷━━━━━━
 ```

-To use this command to open a csv with separators other than a comma, use the `--raw` switch of `open` to open the csv, othewise the csv will enter `from-csv` as a table split on commas rather than raw text.
+To use this command to open a csv with separators other than a comma, use the `--raw` switch of `open` to open the csv, otherwise the csv will enter `from-csv` as a table split on commas rather than raw text.

 ```shell
 > mv pets.txt pets.csv